 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-The E-M1 II is a recent model that features in the current product line-up of Olympus.
-In contrast, the N Digital has been discontinued (but it can be found pre-owned on eBay).
-There has not been a direct replacement model for the N Digital from Contax.
+Both the N Digital and the E-M1 II have been discontinued, but can regularly be found used on eBay.
+The E-M1 II was replaced by the Olympus E-M1 III, while the N Digital does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Contax and Olympus websites.

 So how do things add up?
 Is the Contax N Digital better than the Olympus E-M1 II or vice versa?
 The listing below highlights the relative strengths of the two models.